 Quality statement

-Care homes have a medicines policy that is based on current legislation and the best available evidence, and is regularly reviewed.
+Care homes have a medicines policy that is regularly reviewed.

 Rationale

 It is important that care homes have a set policy for all aspects of medicines management, providing clear processes for staff to follow in carrying out their medicines-related activities.
 This includes the medicines administration process, particularly if ‘when required’ medicines are involved.
 It is also important that a medicines policy is continually reviewed to ensure that it is up-to-date and reflects current legislation and evidence.
 Care homes need a medicines policy that addresses local requirements and the needs of the individual care home.